input-output-hk/partner-chains-smart-contracts/docs/UpdateStrategy.md

 ```
 That is, this contains the collection of the currency symbols of minting
 policies which are required for `FUELMintingPolicy'` to mint.
-It is outside the scope of this document for when this validator will succeed,
+It is outside the scope of this document to discuss the conditions for when
-as there would need to be some sort of governance mechanism which decides
+this validator will succeed, as there would need to be some sort of governance
-exactly when we may upgrade `FUELMintingPolicy'`.
+mechanism which decides when we may upgrade `FUELMintingPolicy'`.

 Finally, `FUELMintingPolicy'` will be parameterized by the currency symbol of
 the `FUELOracle` and will mint only if the following are satisfied: